 The exhibit required custom station fabrication.
 We soldered arcade buttons and wired drum triggers to a MIDI converter.

-Just like live looping artists, Stepping Tones allows participants to “build up” a song by playing notes using the drum pads.
+Stepping Tones allows participants to “build up” a song by playing notes using the drum pads.

 The software was written using C++ and JUCE for the audio sequencer.
 The presentation layer was written using Unity.